christiananagnostou/www/public/articles/wield-the-keyboard.md

 ```

-It was keyboard of the first ever typewriter.
+It was the keyboard of the first ever typewriter.
 The letters were staggered resembling a piano, had black keys and white keys, and was laid out in two long rows.
 There were no keys for 0 or 1 as the letters O and I were deemed sufficient.

-Just five years later, the same man put together a layout for his typewriter keys that made the keys jam less.
+Eventually, after years of experimenting with different layouts to make the keys jam less, Sholes ended up with this layout:

 ```
  1 2 3 4 5 6 7 8 9 0 - =